MikeyBronowski/mikeybronowski.github.io/_posts/2020-09-23-saving-outlook-attachments-with-powershell.md

 20200603080025
 #>
 ```
-Now let’s have a look at the attachments.
+Now let's have a look at the attachments.

 ```powershell
 # single email attachment details